-Definitely keeping every single member of the crowd happy, Iron Maiden blasted through the final six tracks, and each one was a classic through and through.
+Towards the end of the show – and definitely keeping every single member of the crowd happy – Iron Maiden blasted through their final six tracks; each one was a thoroughbred classic.
 Iron Maiden have been around for three decades, and they don’t seem to be getting any older.
 I don’t mean in looks, I mean in ferocity, ability, and capability.
 They just do not seem to be slowing down.
 Bruce still runs around the stage, leaping and sweeping and interacting with the crowd in a manner that makes you feel exhausted watching him!
 The rest of the band run and jump and pull shapes whilst playing entirely note-perfect renditions of true British Metal.

 If you’ve never seen Iron Maiden you should try to.
-They are a powerhouse unit who never disappoint, no matter how many songs are from more recent albums; they consistently deliver.
+They are a powerhouse unit who never disappoint, no matter which songs are from which recent album, or otherwise - they consistently deliver.